The 37 Best Restaurants in Roma Norte & Condesa Mexico City

 22. Tierra Garat Salamanca

-There are many coffee shops scattered around the city and it’s a great place where to work from your laptop sipping a latte ad having some pastry.
+There are many coffee shops scattered around the city, and it’s a great place to work from your laptop, sipping a latte and having some pastry.

 They could work on the bakery side, but the panques are delicious.